gouherdanish/gouherdanish.github.io/index.md

 On the personal side, I am a husband and a father of a 2 year old son.
 I love to spend time with him in my free time.

-Also, I love to learn new things and expand my knowledge horizon.
+Also, I believe , I love to learn new things and expand my knowledge horizon.

+Following my passion to write, I started this blog basis my mantra

+_Learning new things is important but leveraging what you know and solidifying your basics is vital_

-I started this blog to document these learnings as I move along in my professional journey
+In this blog, I try to accumulate the knowledge I have gathered so far and also document new learnings as I move along in my professional journey.

+Welcome aboard this learning train !!

+Hope you like it !!